in the Mouth

 Good for Body, Good for Mind

 Ever notice how content an animal chewing a bone looks?
-Eyes half closed, purposefully, peacefully gnawing away at something too big to eat in a couple bites, these guys are in pure bliss.
+Eyes half closed, purposefully, peacefully gnawing away at something too big to eat in a couple of bites, these guys are in pure bliss.

 I highly suspect that if we measured, we'd find gobs of endorphins coursing through the blood vessels of these lucky savages.